Choose Your Own Adventure

 Alabama

-The State of Alabama has 11 national park units.
+The State of Alabama has 13 national park sites.

 Birmingham Civil Rights National Monument